 Arts | Culture

 Pianist, Cultural Leader

-Casper’s most unique asset is it people!
+Casper’s most unique asset is its people!
 This is a community unlike anything I’ve ever seen.
 We have a culture of giving, of generosity and kindness.
 It’s an expectation in this community.
 In addition, Casper Mountain is a gift.
-The Platte River and the National Historic Trails Center attract folks from around the world.
+The Platte River and the National Historic Trails Center attract folks from around the World.
 Downtown Casper is a beehive of activity year-round with almost daily events at the David Street Station.
 If you are considering a move or relocation to Casper, do it.
-It’s a great place to raise your kids, there’s plenty of outdoor recreation and cultural opportunities.
+It’s a great place to raise your kids and there’s plenty of outdoor recreation and cultural opportunities.

 I am a sixth generation Wyomingite.
 I was born in Wyoming, raised in Colorado and then returned to Wyoming as a young adult.
 I am a concert pianist, a writer and an attorney.

 The arts are well supported in this community.
-We have a semi-professional symphony orchestra, a chamber music society, a thriving visual art community, the Nicolaysen Art museum houses an incredible collection of both Western Art, modern and contemporary art, exhibiting both local and internationally acclaimed artists.
+We have a semi-professional symphony orchestra, a chamber music society and a thriving visual art community.
+The Nicolaysen Art museum houses an incredible collection of both Western Art, modern and contemporary art, exhibiting both local and internationally acclaimed artists.
 Casper is home to a professional opera company as well as a professional dance company.
 Additionally, there’s plenty of western artists, singer-songwriters, fiddle groups and bluegrass festivals.

 Ask Me About: